snizio/italian-wiktionary-parser/README.md

 If you want to run the parser on your xml dump, run it from command line with the following statement:

 python iterparse.py xml_dump_path out_path

+The repository also contains vdb_lemmas.txt wich is a list of around 7k most frequent and foundamental lemmas in the italian lexicon extracted from the "Nuovo vocabolario di base della lingua italiana", De Mauro (1).
+This resource was extracted in order to assess the Wikizionario coverage of the VdB lemmas, wich is, as august 2023, of 97.67%.

+(1) De Mauro, Tullio, and I. Chiari.
+"Il Nuovo vocabolario di base della lingua italiana."
+Internazionale.[28/11/2020]. https://www.internazionale.it/opinione/tullio-de-mauro/2016/12/23/il-nuovo-vocabolario-di-base-della-lingua-italiana (2016).